Weighted Random Sampling over Data Streams: The Two Core Algorithms

 The main advantage of using jumps in reservoir-based sampling algorithms is that, in general, the number of random number generations can be dramatically reduced.
 For example, if the item weights are independent random variables with a common distribution, then the number of random numbers is reduced from $O(n)$ to $O(m \log (n/m))$, where $n$ is the size of the population~\cite{ES06}.
 In contexts where the computational cost for qualitative random number generation is high, the jumps versions offer an efficient alternative for the sampling procedure.
-Semantically the sampling procedures with and without jumps are identical.
+From a semantic point of view, the sampling procedures with and without jumps are identical.